Cost of living bites: Fresh produce leaps 10 per cent

 A recipe for inflation

-But experts today will likely be looking at how staples such as popular meat, dairy, and grain products perform.
+Experts today will likely be dissecting how staples such as popular meat, dairy, and grain products perform.

-The monthly stats should show whether fruit and vegetables, meat, or other products are most responsible for driving inflation.

-In June compared with May, prices for meat, poultry, and fish rose 0.9 percent.
-Non-alcoholic beverage prices rose 1.4 per cent just on one month.
+In June compared with May, prices for meat, poultry, and fish rose 0.9 per cent.
+Non-alcoholic beverage prices rose 1.4 per cent in just one month.

 Foodstuffs said butter at 2021 pricing was the most popular item at the Pak'nSave, New World and Four Square stores.